Software Engineering: A Modern Approach

 new code

-implemented in the subclasses.
-This characteristic of
+implemented later in the subclasses.
+This characteristic

-object-oriented systems is referred to as the inversion of
+of object-oriented systems is referred to as the inversion of

 control.
 It is crucial, for instance, in implementing